LANDIS-II-Foundation/Project-NC-Conservation-Global-Change/Parameterization and calibration/NECN Succession/readme.md

 species in this functional group and it has similar temperature and precipitation limitations.

 #### Calibration
+To calibrate the NECN extension, we began with single-cell simulations (one cell, monoculture).
+We did this for three dominant species on the landscape: loblolly pine, red maple, and white oak.
 * Used loblolly pine for single cell/single species calibration because it is the most prevalent species on my study extent.
 * I got single cell soil values from the NRCS soil maps that Zachary Robbins sent along
 * Species values come from Katie Martin’s 2015 Carbon Tradeoffs paper in Ecosystems, LINKAGES manual, TRY database, LANDIS New Jersey Pine Barrens paper, etc. See NECN data